BeanyTheCoder/react-todo-app/README.md

 ## Installation & Usage 🛠️

-1. Clone the repository.
+1. Clone the repository using `git clone https://github.com/BeanyTheCoder/react-todo-app.git`.

-2. Navigate to the project directory.
+2. Navigate to the project directory using `cd  react-todo-app`.
 3. Install dependencies with `npm install`.
 4. Run the app with `npm run dev`.

 ## Screenshots 📷

 ![image of the todo app](image.png)

 ## Technologies Used 🛠️